Mohanlal to face trial in illegal ivory possession case

 Trial court dismisses govt. plea to withdraw proceedings against actor

-The reasons for the Judicial First Class Magistrate Court 3, Perumbavur, rejected the plea will be known only when the order is uploaded by the court.
+The reasons for the Judicial First Class Magistrate Court 3, Perumbavoor, rejected the plea will be known only when the order is uploaded by the court.

-James Mathew and A. A. Poulose, two public-spirited persons, had challenged the withdrawal plea.
-Though the trial court had earlier dismissed their plea to intervene in the case as Third Party Intervenors, the Kerala High Court had ruled in their favour and permitted them to put forward their arguments.
+James Mathew and A. A. Poulose, two public-spirited persons, challenged the withdrawal plea.
+Though the trial court had earlier dismissed their plea to intervene in the case as third party Intervenors, the Kerala High Court had ruled in their favour and permitted them to put forward their arguments.

 Petitioners’ contention